 Warkworth is changing rapidly with the population expected to explode over the next 20 years and land being developed at a rate of knots.
 These changes will generate more challenges and opportunities.

-Financial stability is needed for One Warkworth to continue supporting the local business community through these changes; to continue helping grow the local economy; and to keep lobbying for appropriate infrastructure.
+Financial stability was needed so One Warkworth could continue supporting the local business community through these changes; to continue helping grow the local economy; and to keep lobbying for appropriate infrastructure.

-The One Warkworth committee unanimously agreed to establish a Business Improvement District (BID) as the fairest way of achieving this.
+The One Warkworth committee unanimously agreed that establishing a Business Improvement District (BID) was the fairest way of achieving a sustainable business association.

 Following Auckland Council’s BID Policy, a ballot of all businesses in the proposed Warkworth BID area was conducted by Independent Election Services with 253 local business owners and commercial landlords taking the time to study One Warkworth’s BID proposal and vote in the ballot.
 This was a 43 percent voter return, one of the highest for a BID ballot.
 Of these voters, 88 percent voted in favour of establishing a Warkworth Business Improvement District – a clear majority.

 On 28 April 2020 via Zoom (due to lockdown), a Special General Meeting was held to ratify this vote, pass the new Constitution, adopt the BID area, and report to Auckland Council with a recommendation to establish a BID and strike the $500 (+GST) targeted rate from 1 July 2020.
 Sixteen people attended and 20 proxy votes were received.
 All five special resolutions required to establish a BID in Warkworth were approved.
 View the full minutes here.

 The BID takes effect from 1 July 2020.